MichaelAblerCode/next_pagesrouter_ssr_ssg_isr_csr/README.md

 For advanced Next.js features that complement rendering and routing—such as API Routes, Middleware, Preview Mode, and Internationalized Routing—refer to the companion document ["Advanced Next.js Features for the Pages Router: A Practical Guide"](https://github.com/MichaelAblerCode/next_pagesrouter_advanced#).

-This document is licensed under the Creative Commons Attribution-NoDerivatives 4.0 International (CC BY-ND 4.0) License.
-You may share it in its original form, provided you credit the author.
-See LICENSE.md for details.
+This document is licensed under the BSD 3-Clause License.
+You may use, modify, and share it, provided you retain the copyright notice and license terms.
+See [LICENSE.md](LICENSE.md) for details.

 ### Target Audience